How to choose and install a bathroom sink

 Depending on the installation site, there are several types of bathroom sinks, such as:

-• wall mounted and semi pedestal bathroom sinks – the new models, in which the semi pedestal (from the same material as the bathroom sink), is designed to conceal the siphon.
+• wall mounted and semi pedestal bathroom sinks – the new models, in which the semi pedestal (from the same material as the bathroom sink), is designed to conceal the drain trap.
 The semi pedestal is attached to the bathroom sink, but there are also wall mounted models.
 For the semi pedestal models, you need to have a masonry was (drywall is not recommended).
 This type of bathroom sink is installed exactly like the freestanding bathroom sink type.

 • bathroom sinks installed on brackets – when wall is not steady and thus unable to uphold the weight of bathroom sink (drywall).
 Brackets are from chrome plated metal.
-Installation includes positioning of bathroom sink on the brackets, connecting it to water supply and installing the siphon; brackets are attached to the flooring and onto the wall as well.
+Installation includes positioning of bathroom sink on the brackets, connecting it to water supply and installing the drain trap; brackets are attached to the flooring and onto the wall as well.
 Usually, sink faucets are installed over these bathroom sinks.

 • bathrooms sinks with stand unit – designed for projects with drywall support wall.
 Behind the wall you have a metallic bracket, attached to the flooring and/or adjacent metallic structure.
 The bathroom sink is installed on this stand.